01 of 07

 In spring, expect some of the year's best weather.
 It will still be clear at the coast and not unbearably hot in the desert yet.
 Mountain passes may still be closed because of snow, and the ski resorts will be hoping for the snow to linger, but late spring skiing can be fun, too.Continue to 2 of 7 below.

 02 of 07

 Hearst Castle: Evening Tours

-Hearst Castle is open year round, but in the spring, they host Special evening tours.
+Hearst Castle is open year round, but in the spring, they host special evening tours.
 Visitors get a chance to see the castle lit up as if for a big, fancy party.
-Docents dress in period costume posing as guests.
-I think it's the best time to see the castle looking like it might have when Mr. Hearst was there.
+Docents dress in period costume and pose as guests.
+Those tours are the best way to see the castle looking like it might have when Mr. Hearst lived there.

 03 of 07